Jonathan Pollard: Official requests for clemency

-Yitzhak Rabin was the first Israeli prime minister to intervene on Pollard's behalf; in 1995, he petitioned President Bill Clinton for a pardon.
-Other requests followed.
-At a critical juncture in the Israeli-Palestinian peace negotiations at the Wye River Conference in 1998, Prime Minister Benjamin Netanyahu attempted to make the outcome contingent on Pollard's release.
+Yitzhak Rabin was the first Israeli premier to intervene on Pollard's behalf; in 1995, he petitioned President Bill Clinton for a pardon.

+At a critical juncture in the Israeli-Palestinian peace negotiations at the Wye River Conference in 1998, Premier Benjamin Netanyahu attempted to make the outcome contingent on Pollard's release.
 "If we signed an agreement with Arafat, I expected a pardon for Pollard", he wrote.
 Clinton later confirmed in his memoir that he tentatively agreed to the condition, "but I would have to check with our people".
 When that information was made public, the American intelligence community responded immediately, with unequivocal anger.
-Seven former Secretaries of Defense—Donald Rumsfeld, Melvin R. Laird, Frank C. Carlucci, Richard B. Cheney, Caspar W. Weinberger, James R. Schlesinger and Elliot L. Richardson—along with several senior Congressional leaders, publicly voiced their vigorous opposition to any form of clemency.
+Seven former Secretaries of Defense—Donald Rumsfeld, Melvin R. Laird, Frank C. Carlucci, Richard B. Cheney, Caspar W. Weinberger, James R. Schlesinger and Elliot L. Richardson—along with several senior congressional leaders, publicly voiced their vigorous opposition to any form of clemency.
 Central Intelligence Agency director George J. Tenet initially denied reports that he had threatened to resign if Pollard were to be released, but eventually confirmed that he had.
 Other Clinton advisors, including Madeleine Albright and Sandy Berger, were "adamantly opposed" to clemency as well.
-Clinton, who had not expected such forceful opposition, told Netanyahu that Pollard's release could not be a condition of the agreement, and ordered a formal review of Pollard's case.
 Dennis Ross confirmed Clinton's version of events in his book The Missing Peace.

+Clinton, who had not expected such forceful opposition, told Netanyahu that Pollard's release could not be a condition of the Wye River Conference agreement, and ordered a formal review of Pollard's case.
+According to Clinton, Inc. by Daniel Halper, Netanyahu also attempted to exert pressure during the conference by referencing intercepted recordings of Clinton's conversations with Monica Lewinsky.
+Around that time, Insight magazine reported that Israeli intelligence had compromised secure communications at the White House, though the scope of the breach remained uncertain.

-Another Israeli request was made in New York on September 14, 2005, and declined by President George W. Bush.
+Another Israeli request was made in New York on September 14, 2005, and refused by President George W. Bush.
 A request that Pollard be designated a Prisoner of Zion was rejected by the High Court of Justice of Israel on January 16, 2006.
 Another appeal for intervention on Pollard's behalf was rejected by the High Court on March 20, 2006.